virtualsquare/virtualsquare.github.io/tutorials/vunet.md

 ```
 $$ vustack /dev/net/mystack bash
 ```
-starts a new stack using `/dev/net/mystack` as default network.
+starts a new shell (bash) using `/dev/net/mystack` as default network.

 Let us configure the new stack:
 ```